On Distinct Angles in the Plane: Introduction

 Currently, we do not know how to prove any nontrivial lower bound for the number of distinct angles even in the case of the points being {\em in general position} that is having {\em no three on a line and no four on a circle}.
 As for the upper bound, one can get $O(N^2)$ distinct angles by taking $N$ points on a quadric.
 Namely, one can take a right polygon and scale it into an ellipse (leaving, if one wishes, only a quarter of the ellipse to ensure that the points are in general position).
 One can also consider points, with abscissae in an arithmetic progression on the parabola $y=x^2$ or points, whose abscissae are in a geometric progression, on the hyperbola $y=1/x$.
 In each of these configurations, one easily sees that pairs of points determine $O(N)$ line slopes, hence altogether $O(N^2)$ angles between pairs of lines.
 A little more calculation would be required to show $\Omega(N^2)$ is the lower bound for the number of angles.
 We have verified this for the parabola and hyperbola.

 If an $N$-point set determines $O(N)$ distinct directions, then it will determine $O(N^2)$ distinct angles.
 Fleischmann, the first author, Miller, Palsson, Pesikoff and Wolf \cite{fleischmann2023distinct} (see the references therein describing an earlier construction by projecting a higher-dimensional cube) have recently pointed out that in a point set on the logarithmic spiral, one can have $O(N^2)$ angles without having $O(N)$ directions.
 Elekes \cite{elekes1999linear} conjectured that a set determining $O(N)$ distinct directions must contain at least {\em six} (and possibly many more) points on a quadric, not necessarily irreducible, so one may say six on a quadric or three on a line.
 This conjecture is wide open as are many structural questions concerning extremal point configurations in $\mathbb R^2$.
 Is it related to the question we ask about the number of distinct angles?
 Six points on a quadric in the Elekes conjecture may turn out to be a fairly large proportion of the points, and in this case it would not be difficult to show that the quadric must be a circle or reducible. {\em Reducibility is meant over the reals.} But it is generally not clear to what extent the open projective structure questions concerning point sets determining few directions (or more generally $\Omega(N^2)$ collinear point triples) relate to metric ones about the sets with few angles.
 It seems to be fair to say that the theme of counting angles in plane point sets has been somewhat neglected, versus, say counting distances.
-However, we have not succeeded so far to prove a nontrivial lower bound other than under a fairly strong assumption made in this paper, which would not be satisfied if, say the point set were a Cartesian product: an interesting but seemingly elusive case.
+However, we have not succeeded so far to prove a nontrivial lower bound other than under a fairly strong assumption made in this paper, which would not be satisfied if, say the point set were a grid $B\times B$.
+In the latter case, which proved to be elusive to us, Roche-Newton recently succeeded in establishing a nontrivial lower bound $\Omega\left(|B|^{2+\frac{1}{14}}\right)$, using a rather different approach \cite{olly_cp}.